giangthewalkingman/offboard/README.md

 4. back to the workspace and build the code cd .. catkin_make
 5. run the code
     source ./devel/setup.bash
     roslaunch offboard offboard.launch  (in terminal 1)
     roslaunch setmode setmodeoffb       (in terminal 2)

 ## Warnings
-At this time, the code cannot run on your laptop as simulation because the files are specificially targeted to run on
+* At this time, the code cannot run on your laptop as simulation because the files are specificially targeted to run on the raspberry pi.
+* On the raspberry pi, the code works well

 ## Versions
-raspberry pi: 3b+, 1gb ram, ubuntu server 20.04
+* raspberry pi: 3b+, 1gb ram, ubuntu server 20.04
-ros: noetic
+* ros: noetic